technoid99/my_news_feed/README.md

 - Bookmark your feed and customise filters (source selection, keywords, time range) — they are saved in the URL!
 - Add niche topics (e.g., science, regional news, personal interests).
 - Remove or add feeds anytime by editing `feeds.json`.

 ---

+## 📚 Need Help?

+- Check the About page on your news feed site.
+- Open an Issue in this repository if you get stuck.
+- Explore GitHub documentation if you're completely new!

+---